maxgillham/CMPE365/uber/README.md

                 graph[j,k] = graph[j,i] + graph[i,k]
 return graph
 ```
-This loop will find the shortest paths from each node to every other node.
-This algorithm has a time complexity of O(n^3).
+This results in a graph with weights of shortest possible paths for each entry.
+This algorithm has a complexity of O(n^3).

 ## Dispatching Drivers

-In order to dispatch drivers, I created a driver class with 4 methods of functionality
+In order to dispatch drivers, I created a driver class with 4 methods of functionality.
+The drivers can pickup a requester, drive the requester to their drop-off location, get an estimated time of arrival to to a given location and wait for the next request to come in.

 ```
 pickup(pickup_location, request_time)